Luv2bnanook44/phase_2_project_quanggang/README.md

 ## Contents and Data
 `img` contains images and visualizations used in the presentation and notebooks.
 `notebooks` contains independent EDA notebooks used to create the `final_notebook.ipynb` file.
+Within this file, the `bakeoff` folder contains experimental predictive modeling as a side-project to the inferential modeling done in the main project.
 `src` contains source code and data files that were used in the final notebook.
 Data files were obtained from [King County Department of Assessments](info.kingcounty.gov/assessor/DataDownload/default.aspx).